Friends, what do you want more than anything?

 And here’s something else to notice about this moment, friends: Jesus skips right past the healing, and straight to what the man really wants — to what the man really needs.
 See, just like a man who wants a billion dollars because really he wants to be secure, this man wants to be healed because really he wants a chance to go to the temple and be forgiven.

-So instead of giving the man what he thinks he wants, Jesus gives the man what he really needs.
+So instead of giving the man what he thinks he wants, Jesus gives the man what he really wants.

 And I’ve often wondered: what if the story ended there?
 What if Jesus had said to this man, “Friend, your sins are forgiven!” but never said, “get up and walk”?
 Would that man still have been carried home rejoicing?